Object Store

 As an example, consider an Object Store that already has registered product-type items and whose characteristics are name and price.

-Observe how to configure the component with the Operation (Update By Object ID), Object ID (3) and Document parameters:
+Observe how to configure the connector with the Operation (Update By Object ID), Object ID (3) and Document parameters:

 {